It does not always cause heartburn, but it can cause damage to the throat and vocal cords.

 Ways to prevent acid reflux from irritating the throat include:

-- avoiding bending, singing, or exercising for at least 2 hours after eating
+- avoiding bending, singing, or exercise for at least 2 hours after eating

 - waiting at least 3 hours to lie down after eating